systemjs/systemjs/README.md

 If no version is specified, the latest stable version is loaded.
 Otherwise a complete version or tagname can also be provided.

-The CDN endpoints don't need to be used with the JSPM loader, they can also be used with scripts, stylesheets or HTML imports in the page.
+The CDN endpoints don't need to be used with the jspm loader, they can also be used with scripts, stylesheets or HTML imports in the page.

 The benefits of having SPDY push dependencies mean that imported resources in styles, scripts and HTML imports don't require a separate round trip.
 Script dependencies are traced automatically and provided with this support.